sandbox-science/AstraKernel/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.